-IVY TECH STARTS TRUCK DRIVING CLASSES Ivy Tech Community College announces new financial aid eligible CDL+ Program Tech Community Col- in this area.
-"Accordlege Evansville Campus, ing to the 4th Quarter along with DriveCO 2020 Economic Growth CDL Learning Center, report for our Indiana is launching a commer- region, job ads for truck cial truck-driver training drivers is at the top and program which is eligi- more than double the ing industry will need to ble for federal financial next high-demand job of hire roughly 1.1 million aid.
-CDL+, a one-semes- nursing.
-Our new CCEC new drivers to keep up ter program, includes division and the School with demand.
-Additionboth on-the-road driver of Business, Logis- ally, freight movement is training and academic tics and Supply Chain, a critical component of instruction.
+IVY TECH STARTS TRUCK DRIVING CLASSES Ivy Tech Community College announces new financial aid eligible CDL+ Program EVANSVILLE - Ivy ing is in high demand Tech Community Col- in this area.
+"Accordlege Evansville Campus, ing to the 4th Quarter along with DriveCO 2020 Economic Growth CDL Learning Center, report for our Indiana is launching a commer-region, job ads for truck cial truck-driver training drivers is at the top and program which is eligi- more than double the ing industry will need to instruction.
 Ferdinand, and Tell City.